Anjali-DA/Data-Analyticts-Python/Time series/Readme.md

 - Created the train & test datasets with datetime function form year 2005 to 2015 and used ARIMA function on these datasets.

 ## What I concluded from this time series forecasting
-- Predicted the datasets with ARIMA & SARIMAX models and plotted the graph to
+- Predicted the datasets with ARIMA & SARIMAX models and plotted the graph to find out the correlation given by these models.